MISP/intelligence-icons/README.md

 # intelligence-icons

-**intelligence-icons** is a collection of icons and diagrams for building training and marketing materials around Intelligence sharing; including but not limited to CTI, MISP Threat Sharing, STIX 2.
+**intelligence-icons** is a collection of icons and diagrams for building training and marketing materials around Intelligence sharing; including but not limited to CTI, [MISP Threat Sharing](https://www.misp-project.org/), [STIX](https://oasis-open.github.io/cti-documentation/).

 This is work in progress.